kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 Digression: Other tools <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------

 So for this shortcut expansion in PSPad I don't have to clutter the AHK namespace, which is crammed full anyway.
-To give you an example from the database realm, which I extensively use from [WinSCP](https://winscp.net/) (after having tried numerous other clients for too long a time with more or less trouble): My workspace in WinSCP is automatically opened and includes several tabs with the MySQL client.
-I use WinSCP in Explorer mode to launch any files for editing in PSPad.
-For file transfer I use [FileZilla](https://filezilla-project.org/).
+To give you an example from the database realm, which I extensively use from [SuperPuTTY](https://github.com/jimradford/superputty) (after having tried numerous other clients for too long a time with more or less trouble):

-WinSCP is my window to my Linux workhorse on the same network, which is booted from a stick with boot2docker.
+SuperPuTTY is my window to my Linux workhorse on the same network, which is booted from a stick with boot2docker.
 The docker containers I work with don't live in virtual machines like Vagrant, but rather more production-like on this separate machine.

 For example, this is the command which is executed automatically via PuTTY Configuration to open a mysql session to my master engine `m1` and main database `ci4`: